zac-freeman/Whos-Who/README.md

 # React Assessment - Who's Who
 # Assessment Overview

-For this assessment, students are tasked with developing a front-end React application that interface with [Spotify's API] in order to get genre's, artists, and **sample** songs.
+For this assessment, students are tasked with developing a front-end React application that interfaces with [Spotify's API] in order to get genre's, artists, and **sample** songs.
 The user will then be able to listen to songs and guess which artist created it.

 ## Requirements Overview

 ##### The *Business Requirements* are located in the [REQUIREMENTS.md](REQUIREMENTS.md) file.

 The specification for this assessment is written in a way that resembles the kind of informal requirements document you may recieve on a client site or the level of detail you may have after a few meetings with stakeholders/product owners.
 It is written from a non-technical viewpoint with no regards for the technical requirements that the project may incur.
 In order to get a sense for what is required technically, it is recommended that you first go through the ***Business Requirements*** and try to see the end goal from a business point of view.
-After that, go through it again from a technical perspective and begin mapping out mentally and physically (on paper if you'd like) the
+After that, go through it again from a technical perspective and begin mapping out mentally and physically (on paper if you'd like) the technical requirements - including API endpoints that you'll need to call, a component hierarchy, and a UI design.

 ---